 We conducted an observational study to measure changes in social support before and after CTHC, and how this differed by gender and female HIV status.
-Social support was lower among women than men both before and after CHTC.
-However, the gap in social support between couple members narrowed following CHTC.
+Social support was lower among women than men both before and after couple counseling.
+However, the gap in social support between couple members narrowed following couple counseling.
 This narrowing was driven by increased social support for women, and stable social support scores for men.
 This trend was observed in both female-positive couples and female-negative couples and was a result of increases in support from a combination of peers, partners, and family members.

-Women, regardless of their HIV statuses or their partners’ HIV statuses, experienced increases in social support one month after CHTC.
+Women, regardless of their HIV statuses or their partners’ HIV statuses, experienced increases in social support one month after couple counseling.
 This finding has important implications for HIV-positive women, who disproportionately bear the burden of disclosure within couples (Anglewicz & Chintsanya, 2011; Hampanda & Rael, 2018; Kalichman, DiMarco, Austin, Luke, & DiFonzo, 2003; Medley, Garcia-Moreno, McGill, & Maman, 2004; Vu et al., 2012).
 They may be hesitant to disclose due to fears of violence, abandonment, and divorce (Colombini et al., 2016; Gielen et al., 2000; Maman et al., 2014; Obermeyer et al., 2011).
-Despite these concerns, few social harms have been reported in such situations, (Rosenberg et al., 2015, 2017) and our findings demonstrate that CHTC may, on average, lead to increased social support, a psychosocial benefit.
+Despite these concerns, few social harms have been reported in such situations, (Rosenberg et al., 2015, 2017) and our findings demonstrate that couple counseling may, on average, lead to increased social support, a psychosocial benefit.

 The opportunity to enhance social support during the antenatal period is particularly important for HIV-positive pregnant women.
 In addition to the physical, psychological, and economic demands of pregnancy and preparing for birth, HIV-positive women face the risk of HIV transmission to their infants.
 In sub-Saharan Africa, social support from one’s partner is associated with increased adherence to PMTCT programs and decreased levels of emotional distress (Antelman et al., 2007; Mepham, Zondi, Mbuyazi, Mkhwanazi, & Newell, 2011; Nassali et al., 2009; Peltzer, Sikwane, & Majaja, 2011; Serovich, Kimberly, Mosack, & Lewis, 2001).
-Thus, interventions such as CHTC that increase social support have the potential to help HIV-positive women cope with the burden of HIV infection as they navigate pregnancy, childbirth, and lifelong treatment, and could ultimately have an impact on maternal and child health outcomes.
+Thus, interventions such as couple counseling that increase social support have the potential to help HIV-positive women cope with the burden of HIV infection as they navigate pregnancy, childbirth, and lifelong treatment, and could ultimately have an impact on maternal and child health outcomes.

 Social support for men remained relatively high and constant before and after CTHC.
 Among other couples-based studies in Sub-Saharan Africa, men, compared to women, were more likely to evaluate relationship characteristics in a positive light (Conroy et al., 2016; Cox, Hindin, Otupiri, & Larsen-Reindorf, 2013).
 It may be that men are more prone to socially desirable responses (Conroy et al., 2016) or that men with low perceptions of social support were less likely to participate in our study.
 A third possible explanation may relate to the order in which partners learned their HIV statuses.
-All women in our study knew their HIV status prior to CHTC.
+All women in our study knew their HIV status prior to couple counseling.
 Specifically, they received their test results during ANC and then again when they returned with their partner.
-Most men, however, learned their status during CHTC.
+Most men, however, learned their status during couple counseling.
 This variability between events could affect the amount of time men and women had to process and accept their HIV status for themselves, disclose their status to their social network, and experience changes in social support from partners, friends, and family.